iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 ---
 ### **Example: The Subgradient and Proximal Operators**

-#TODO: Keep filling up things about the operators.
+#UNFINISHED : Keep filling up things about the operators.

 ---